Padi2312/dorcs/README.md

 ### 📥 Binary

-Download pre-built binaries from the releases section for a quick start.
+Download pre-built binaries from the [releases section](https://github.com/Padi2312/dorcs/releases) for a quick start.

+#### 🧪 Experimental

+In  `develop` branch you can find the latest features and changes.
+Use with caution, there may be not working features or breaking changes.

+You can find the nightly builds marked as pre-releases in the [releases section](https://github.com/Padi2312/dorcs/releases)

 ### 🔨 Build from Source